open-energy-transition/energy-gis-dashboard/README.md

 ## Contact

-Please contact [Bryan Ramirez](https://github.com/BryanFran) and [Ekaterina Fedotova](https://github.com/ekatef) for further information or support.
+Please get in touch with [Bryan Ramirez](https://github.com/BryanFran) and [Ekaterina Fedotova](https://github.com/ekatef) for further information or support.